gleicon/cook/README.md

 - Action is a unit of work that can be performed on a resource.
 - File is a unit of configuration that represents a desired state of a file.
 - Package is a unit of configuration that represents a desired state of a package.
+  - Repository is a support of the Package system, it represents system updates and repository management
 - Service is a unit of configuration that represents a desired state of a service.
 - Exec is a unit of configuration that represents a desired state of an executable.